 HIST 308 - Europe in the Age of Revolution, 1789 to 1850 (3)

 The political and industrial revolutions of the era are examined for their social and economic impact.
 Included are the roots of liberalism, nationalism, and socialism.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: As needed.